ImmoBre/ImmoBre/README.md

 ## Hi there 👋

-I'm Saad Maher and I'm a Data Analyst.
+I'm Saad Maher and I'm a Data Analyst and I build business-focused analytics projects using Python, SQL, Excel, and Power BI.

-I build business-focused analytics projects using Python, SQL, Excel, and Power BI.
-My work focuses on transforming raw data into validated datasets, clear performance metrics, interactive dashboards, and evidence-based observations.
+My work focuses on transforming raw data into validated datasets, meaningful performance metrics, interactive dashboards, and evidence-based observations.

-Based in Casablanca, Morocco, I am currently developing a portfolio for entry-level and remote Data Analyst opportunities.
+Based in Casablanca, Morocco, I am open to entry-level and remote Data Analyst opportunities.

 ## Technical Skills